Mesothelioma Support Guide

 - File for your share of $30 billion in trust funds

-Once the initial shock wears off, consider asking your doctor specific questions about the cancer.
-Some important questions for your medical team include:
+Ask your doctor as many questions as you have about your diagnosis.
+Some essential questions for your medical team include:

 - Where is the exact location of the asbestos cancer in my body?